 Hydrangeas at Hakusan shrine

-If you ever go to Hakusan shrine during the festival make sure you check out the entire area.
-There are a lot of flowers there of course, but just behind the shrine, and in a separate area you'll find a small hill covered with the flowers that is only open during the festival period.
-Even the road that leads up to the shrine is interesting as it is lined with lots of little shops, restaurants and cafes.
+If you ever go to the festival make sure you check out the entire area.
+Across the path from the shrine, you'll find a small hill covered with hydrangeas that is only open during the festival period.
+And the road from the station was lined with lots of little shops, restaurants and cafes.
 I need to go back and explore it more!

 Tokyo is such a good city for flower festivals with so many throughout the year.
 Over the years I've been to quite a few, but after my visit to Hakusan shrine, the Hydrangea Festival is now firmly in my top five!
-No need to worry if you missed it this year as it is an annual event and will return again in June next year.
+No need to worry if you missed it this time as it is an annual event and will return again in June in 2017.